SandraXXL/CutiScan-AI-skin-disease-diagnosis-web-platform/README.md

 ## *** Notes ***
 ### !!!!!Note that is repository does not contain "my_model.keras" since it exceeds the maximum uploading limit, you are supposed to run the model again and then save it to ".h5" or ".keras" yourself!!!!!
-Also this project requires you to create a database "cutiscan" to store informations regarding each diseases.
+Also this project requires you to create a database "cutiscan" to store information regarding each disease.
 You can create such a dataset with "PHPMyAdmin", only one table with the name "disease" is needed in this project, here is the database structure:

 Figure 1: table structure